Prayers, parties, student shows planned in India for moon landing

 The state culture ministry in the eastern city of Kolkata is throwing a “Science Party” to celebrate the mission, asking people to “embark on exhilarating educational adventure” with a live telecast.

-Hindu religious prayer ceremonies were organised on Tuesday in Mumbai and Varanasi cities for the success of the mission.
+Ceremonies were organised yesterday in Mumbai and Varanasi cities for the success of the mission.

 Srikant Chunduri, an entrepreneur and founder of a group of space enthusiasts called “Agnirva”, said he has arranged a “watch party” for the landing at a popular Bengaluru restaurant.

-"If we want to build a community for space enthusiasts, (there is) nothing more momentous than this landing to get people together," he told Reuters.
+“If we want to build a community for space enthusiasts, (there is) nothing more momentous than this landing to get people together,” he said.

-ISRO has been sharing regular updates of the mission through posts on X, formerly Twitter.
+The Indian Space Research Organisation’s (ISRO) Chandrayaan-3 spacecraft is scheduled to land on the lunar south pole at 1234GMT today, days after the failure of a Russian vehicle trying to achieve the same feat.

-"The mission is on schedule.
-Systems are undergoing regular checks.
-Smooth sailing is continuing," it said on Tuesday.
+Ceremonies were organised yesterday in Mumbai and Varanasi cities for the success of the mission.